ikejiri-makoto/continue-databricks-claude-3-7-sonnet/core/llm/llms/Databricks/README.md

 ### Thinking Mode Processing Enhancements

-With the May 2025 update, we've simplified thinking mode processing logic to focus exclusively on the standard formats returned by Claude 3.7 Sonnet.
-This leads to several benefits:
+With the May 2025 update, we've improved the thinking mode processing logic to handle the specific response structure used by Databricks Claude 3.7 Sonnet:

-1. **Improved Type Safety**: By focusing on specific formats with well-defined type guards, we avoid TypeScript compilation errors
-2. **Reduced Complexity**: The simplified approach makes the code easier to understand and maintain
-3. **Better Error Resilience**: The focused approach is less prone to edge cases and error conditions
-4. **More Predictable Behavior**: By standardizing on specific formats, the behavior is more consistent
+1. **Accurate Data Structure Handling**: Added proper handling for the nested array structure
+2. **Type Checking**: Added detailed type checking for each level of the data structure
-5. **Simplified Console Output**: Direct output of thinking text for better readability
+3. **Direct Text Output**: Simplified the output of thinking text to the console
+4. **Preservation of Formatting**: Ensured that newlines and other formatting in the thinking text are properly preserved

 ### Type Guard Functions for Safe Property Access